NIVE34/Create-Your-Own-Image-Classifier/README.md

 # Create-Your-Own-Repository

+Overview:
+Train a deep learning model to classify 102 species of flowers, and use it in applications like a smartphone app that identifies flowers from photos.

+Key Components:

-Training the Network (train.py):
+1.Training the Model (train.py):
-Use a dataset of flower images (102 categories) organized in train, validate, and test folders.
+Basic Command: python train.py data_directory
+Save checkpoint: --save_dir save_directory
+Model architecture: Choose from alexnet, vgg16, or densenet121 (e.g., --arch "vgg16")
-Options: Choose model architecture (alexnet, densenet121, or vgg16), set learning rate, epochs, and enable GPU if available.
+Hyperparameters: Set learning rate, hidden layers, epochs, and GPU usage (e.g., --learning_rate 0.001 --epochs 20 --gpu)

-Prediction (predict.py):
+2.Prediction (predict.py):
-After training, use this script to predict flower species from an image.
-Options: Return top K predictions, use a .json file for category mapping.

-GPU for Training:
+Basic Command: python predict.py /path/to/image checkpoint.pth
+Top K predictions: --top_k 3
+Category mapping: --category_names cat_to_name.json
+Use GPU: --gpu

+3.Data Setup:
+Your dataset should have train, validate, and test folders, each containing subfolders named by category numbers (corresponding to flower species).
+Use a .json file to map numbers to flower names.

+4.GPU Usage:
-Use CUDA (if you have an NVIDIA GPU), cloud services, or Google Colab (free GPUs) for training.
+Training is resource-intensive, so use CUDA (for NVIDIA GPUs), cloud services (e.g., AWS, Google Cloud), or Google Colab (free GPUs) for faster training.

-Hyperparameters:
+5.Hyperparameters:
-More epochs improve training accuracy but can cause overfitting.
-A smaller learning rate leads to more precise training but takes longer.
+Epochs: More epochs improve training accuracy but risk overfitting.
-DenseNet121 works well for images but takes longer to train.

-Pre-Trained Model:
+Learning Rate: A large learning rate may overshoot the optimal solution; smaller rates are slower but can lead to better accuracy.
+Model Choice: DenseNet121 is more accurate but slower to train compared to AlexNet and VGG16.

-A pre-trained model (checkpoint.pth) can be used to make predictions without retraining.
+6.Pre-Trained Model:For trained model (checkpoint.pth), use predict.py to make predictions on new images.

+If you have a trained model (checkpoint.pth), use predict.py to make predictions on new images.